Resource analysis for quantum-aided Byzantine agreement with the four-qubit singlet state: Conclusion and outlook

 In this work, we introduced a two-parameter family of quantum-aided weak broadcast protocols, and proved their security in a certain range of its parameters.
 We computed a tight upper bound $m_{\text{min},\uparrow}$ on the number of resource quantum states required to suppress the failure probability of the protocol below a given target failure probability threshold.
 We optimized the protocol, that is, we located the parameter range where the resource requirements, as indicated by $m_{\text{min},\uparrow}$, are minimal.
 We have experimentally implemented the preparation and characterization of our four-qubit resource state on real qubits: in the superconducting quantum processors of IBM and the ion-trap quantum processors of IonQ.
 Our work illustrates the engineering aspects of future deployments of such protocols in practice.
 The methods and results of this work can be utilized in future research toward multi-party quantum communication in distributed systems.

 Let us note that throughout the theoretical part of this work, we assumed that the four-qubit singlet state $\ket{\psi}$ of Eq.~\eqref{eq:cabello} is prepared and distributed through public quantum channels to the three components of the distributed system.
 The role of these entangled states is to provide random bits that are correlated among the different components.
 The same functionality cannot be substituted by a source of correlated classical random bits, distributed through public channels.
 In this case, the adversary can eavesdrop on the classical channel transmitting the random bits from the source to the components, and hence the criterion that each component knows only its own measurement outcomes can be violated.
 In the quantum case, considered in this work, the eavesdropping can be detected by sacrificing a fraction of the four-qubit singlet state in a distribute-and-test procedure of the protocol, similar to the procedures described in preceding work \cite{<fitzi_2001>,cabello,cabstateprep}.
 We leave it for future work to elaborate the quantitative details of such a distribute-and-test procedure.
+Naturally, such a distribute-and-test procedure will require extra resources, beyond those estimated in our work.

 The above observation points toward further important follow-up tasks to this work.
 For example, an attack against the protocol could be based on the adversary gaining control over the source, or over the measurement devices generating the correlated random bits.
 A further difficulty is posed by physical errors of the source, the quantum channels, and the measurement devices, as highlighted by our experiments presented in Sec.~\ref{sec:experiment}.
 We anticipate that the effect of these imperfections on the protocol will be studied in a framework similar to that of device-independent quantum key distribution \cite{Acin,Xu_2020}.
 Some of these issues have already been discussed \cite{fitzi_proceedings,cabello,cabstateprep}, but a quantitative study is, to our knowledge, still missing.